K4milo/bebaby/wp-content/plugins/woo-stripe-payment/readme.txt

 8. Edit payment gateways on the product page

 == Changelog ==
+= 3.3.16 =
+* Added - Option to specify where card form validation errors are shown.
+Previously they were shown at the top of the checkout page.
+The default is now above the credit card form.
+* Added - Boleto voucher expiration days option
+* Added - Option to include Boleto voucher link in order on-hold email sent to customer.
+* Fixed - Don't remove coupon notice on checkout page if there is an error message that should be displayed.
+* Fixed - Rare error that can occur when processing a subscription with a free trial on checkout page using Credit Card.
+* Fixed - If local payment method is unsupported due to currency or billing country on checkout page, select next available payment method so place order button text updates.
 = 3.3.15 =
 * Added - France and Ireland to Klarna
 * Added -Notice in capture modal if the capture amount is less than the order total.
 This notice is a reminder that merchants should update